 - the number of the previous agreement if this is a replacement.

 - items covered.

 - information required by the DEA if regulated or controlled substances are involved.

 Blanket purchase orders have benefits, but they also carry the risk of being compromised if mistakes are made.
 According to Nichols, regular maintenance is critical, since the most common error is a failure to monitor the agreement.
 If the contract expires or the dollar limit is reached, the terms revert to the standard.
 To avoid this, Nichols recommends that accounts payable keep copies of all BPOs.

 Blanket contracts are different from volume purchasing documents.
 While both types of contracts govern ongoing purchases, volume agreements set a quantity of goods or services that must be purchased or the buyer faces a penalty.

 Even when blank orders include a maximum budget, it's still not a strict limitation.
 Buyers can purchase up to the limit set in the contract, but they are not required to buy anything at all.
 The agreement simply lays out the parameters of the relationship between the parties.
 In order to make a purchase, the buyer contacts the seller to initiate the order during the term of the agreement.

 If you need help drafting or interpreting a blanket contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.